-Although Chemistry is commonly perceived as scientists working in laboratories with white lab coats, it has far more practical uses than initially assumed.
-Chemistry is often a prerequisite for many Science courses such as Forensics, Animal Science and Geoscience as well as the Health Sciences including medicine.
+Chemistry is the study of the matter that makes up everything around us.
+Understanding chemical reactions and the properties of matter is key to understanding the world we live in.
+Chemistry is often a prerequisite for many Science courses such as Forensics, Animal Science, Agronomy and Geoscience as well as the Health Sciences including medicine.
 Chemistry also provides pathways in engineering.